ShellRechargeSolutionsEU/ocpp/README.md

 ### SOAP

 OCPP-S is what this library started with, but by now it is undocumented legacy.
-It may be split off to bitrot in its own little project on the next major version.
+It may be split off to enjoy retirement in its own little project on the next major version.

 ### Changes compared to version 4.x